-- 3.7.21 The Innovation Precinct will develop as an employment focused corridor along Mayfield Road consisting of a range of employment uses that are highly accessible, walkable, promote enhanced building design and urban built form, and achieve the employment targets set out in this Secondary Plan.
-This Precinct is envisioned as having an enhanced civic design and well-designed architecture and where higher order complimentary businesses that promote research, information technology, major institutional and office uses are prioritized. - 3.7.22 Working with the City's Economic Development department, the City will establish an Innovation Precinct to support new businesses in the Innovation and Technology sectors.
-This Innovation Precinct will be supported through incentive programs, grants, and business development services to incentivize business start-ups, attract research, educational and major institutions, the creative sector, the health sector, and businesses in the green technology sector. - 3.7.23 To ensure the long-term viability of the Innovation Precinct, development of this area will foster economic growth, development will contribute to and compliment the growth of the Precinct as an attractor for the Creative and Innovation & Technology sectors.
+- 3.16 The following policies apply to the Innovation Precinct depicted in Map 52-2 Precinct Areas: - 3.16.1 The Innovation Precinct will develop as an employment focused corridor along Mayfield Road consisting of a range of employment uses that are highly accessible, walkable, promote enhanced building design and urban built form, and help achieve the employment targets set out in this Secondary Plan.
+This Precinct is envisioned as having a fine grain network of connections to support the movement of people and goods to and from the Precinct and the broader City of Brampton and the Region of Peel.
+Buildings will have an enhanced civic design and well-designed architecture and where higher order complimentary businesses that promote research, information technology, major institutional and office uses are prioritized. - 3.16.2 Working with the City's Economic Development department, the City will establish an Innovation Precinct to support new businesses in the Innovation and Technology sectors.
+This Innovation Precinct will be supported through incentive programs, grants, and business development services to incentivize light industrial uses that are focused on: business start-ups, research and development, the creative sector, the health sector, and businesses in the green technology sector. - 3.16.3 To ensure the long-term viability of the Innovation Precinct, development of this area will foster economic growth, development will contribute to and compliment the growth of the Precinct as an attractor for the Creative and Innovation & Technology sectors.